The history of April Fools' Day: 5 things you didn't know

 In this version of the argument, April 1st, which falls exactly a week after Lady Day, morphed into a way to ridicule those who refused to change.

-In fact, the earliest known reference to April Fools' Day can be found around this time in a poem by Flemish writer Eduard de Dene, written in 1561.
+The earliest known reference to something similar to April Fools' Day can be found in 1561 in a poem by Flemish writer Eduard de Dene.

 In it, a nobleman sends his servant on ridiculous errands on April 1st, which the poem refers to as a "day of foolishness".